 From the Tuileries Garden go to the final stop of our itinerary: Place Vendôme.

-At the centre of the square you can see the Vendôme Column that was built to celebrate the battle of Austerlitz, Napoleon’s greatest victory.
+At the center of the square you can see the Vendôme Column that was built to celebrate the battle of Austerlitz, Napoleon’s greatest victory.

 The column was modeled after the Trajan Column in Rome.